AlvaroSato/Front-End-Roadmap/README.md

 ## Documentation

-I'm including only the "Personal Recomendation" and "Alternative Options" from roadmap (After i will study de other ones that are not mandatory);
+I'm including only the "Personal Recomendation" and "Alternative Options" from roadmap (After i will study the other ones that are not mandatory);

 After i finish some steps in my roadmap, i'll add a ✔️ in front of each one, like the example bellow: